-We cannot assure you that these ratings will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
-We note that these credit ratings are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
+We cannot assure you that the ratings set forth above will remain in effect for any given period of time or that one or more of these ratings will not be lowered or withdrawn entirely by a rating agency.
+We note that the credit ratings are included for informational purposes and are not recommendations to buy, sell or hold our securities and may be revised or withdrawn at any time by the rating agency.
 Each rating should be evaluated independently of any other rating.
 Any future reduction or withdrawal of one or more of our credit ratings could have a material adverse impact on our ability to obtain short- and long-term financing, the cost of such financings and the execution of our commercial strategies.

 A decline in credit ratings could increase borrowing costs under our credit facility.
-If our credit ratings had been downgraded one notch by each of the three principal credit rating agencies from the ratings that existed at March 31, 2010, the impact on the borrowing costs under our credit facility would have been immaterial.
+If our credit ratings had been downgraded one notch by each of the three principal credit rating agencies from the ratings that existed at June 30, 2010, the impact on the borrowing costs under our credit facility would have been immaterial.
 A decline in credit ratings would also increase the interest rate on long-term debt to be issued in the capital markets and could negatively impact our ability to complete certain capital market transactions.

 Cross Defaults.
 Under CenterPoint Energy's \$1.2 billion revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
-In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of March 31, 2010, provide that a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
-A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facilities.
+In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of June 30, 2010, provide that a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
+A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facility.